Skip to main content

 • “Looks good on the outside but it's rotten inside; you probably will have more fun playing basketball without hands than having to deal with the janky gameplay that this game offers.”

-• “A supremely annoying game that tries to irritate you at every opportunity it can get: from the invincible hunter who roams the map and targets you until you run far away and hide like a coward, to the heavy lag due to server location, to the clunky controls, to getting stuck on walls and in environmental objects, to the unnecessary theatrics that accompany the gameplay and animations.”
+• “A supremely annoying game that tries to irritate you at every opportunity it can get: from the invincible hunter who roams the map and targets you until you run far away and hide like a coward, to the clunky controls, to getting stuck on walls and in environmental objects, to the pay-to-win aspects of the season pass.”

 • music